karpen04/RepEng-duckiesProject/README.md

     > docker build -t <image_name> .
 2. When, run a docker container
     > docker run -it <image_name>
+3. Alternatively, you can just execute script which bulds and runs image
+    > ./build_run_docker.sh <image_name>
 ### Docker container layout
 The docker container layout looks as:
 ```.